You can find a good selection of books that are recommended for each year group here:

 Whilst it is necessary that children practise reading until fluent, it is also important that they discuss the vocabulary and develop the ability to infer and deduce information that is not directly stated in the text.
 One method of developing these skills is to encourage children to question and discuss their reading material.
 The children do this in their reading groups in school and we would like to encourage this at home.

 KS1 and KS2 Mathletics tasks: tasks are set weekly for all children and children are expected to explore and practise the activities and to share their learning with parents and carers.
-Reception children join the scheme in the summer term.
+Reception children may join the scheme in the summer term.
 Tasks should be completed by Thursday each week; new tasks are set each Friday.
-Mathletics can be found at http://uk.mathletics.com/
+Mathletics can be found at https://login.mathletics.com/

 Classes 1-3 number facts: age-appropriate tasks are set as needed.

 Class 4 children should practise multiplication facts regularly as they are tested weekly on all tables from 2 to 12.
 Quick recall of all facts up to 12x12 is a requirement of the expected standard for Y4 and this knowledge forms the essential underpinning of our work on written calculations and fractions in Y5 and Y6.
 The website http://www.timestables.me.uk/ provides a great way for children to give themselves practice tests on specific tables.
 Children can select tables and choose whether to test themselves on division facts as well as multiplication facts.
 Short, frequent practice sessions are the most beneficial: 5 to 10 minutes daily can be very effective, especially if specific tables are targetted.
 Please record these in your child's reading record.

 Class teachers will keep you informed about due dates for homework tasks.